Lesser kudu: Taxonomy and genetics

 The scientific name of the lesser kudu is Tragelaphus imberbis.
 The animal is classified under the genus Tragelaphus in family Bovidae.
 It was first described by the English zoologist Edward Blyth in 1869.
 The generic name, Tragelaphus, derives from Greek word tragos, meaning a male goat, and elaphos, which means a deer, while the specific name imberbis comes from the Latin term meaning unbearded, referring to this kudu's lack of mane.
 The vernacular name kudu (or koodoo) may have originated from the Khoikhoi kudu, or via the Afrikaans koedoe.
 The term "lesser" denotes the smaller size of this antelope as compared to the greater kudu.

 In 1912, the genus Ammelaphus was established for just the lesser kudu by American zoologist Edmund Heller, the type species being A. strepsiceros.
 The lesser kudu is now typically placed in Tragelaphus.
-However, a 2011 publication by Colin Groves and Peter Grubb argues for the lesser kudu's renewed placement in the genus Ammelaphus on the grounds that this species is part of the earliest-diverging lineage of its tribe, having split from the main lineage before it separated into Tragelaphus and Taurotragus.
+A 2011 publication by Colin Groves and Peter Grubb argues for the lesser kudu's renewed placement in the genus Ammelaphus on the grounds that this species is part of the earliest-diverging lineage of its tribe, having split from the main lineage before it separated into Tragelaphus and Taurotragus.
+However, As of 2026 the American Society of Mammalogists lists the species as Tragelaphus imberbis.

 In 2005, Sandi Willows-Munro (of the University of KwaZulu-Natal) and colleagues carried out a mitochondrial analysis of the nine Tragelaphus species. mtDNA and nDNA data were compared.
 The results showed that the tribe Tragelaphini is monophyletic with the lesser kudu basal in the phylogeny, followed by the nyala (T. angasii).
 On the basis of mitochondrial data, the lesser kudu separated from its sister clade around 13.7 million years ago.
 However, the nuclear data show that lesser kudu and nyala form a clade, and collectively separated from the sister clade 13.8 million years ago.

 The lesser kudu has 38 diploid chromosomes.
 However, unlike others in the subfamily Tragelaphinae, the X chromosome and Y chromosome are compound and each is fused with one of two identical autosomes.